Privacy Policy

 1.5 Automatically Collected Data

 We use session cookies (JSON Web Tokens) to keep you signed in.
 When analytics are enabled, we also use PostHog to collect privacy-scoped product analytics such as page views, navigation events, feature usage, runtime timing, and high-level interaction events inside TraceCode.
 Some performance events include coarse device capability buckets, such as CPU thread-count range or memory range, to help us understand runtime reliability across devices.
 We do not use advertising trackers or third-party ad pixels.
 We do not use PostHog session replay by default, and we do not intentionally send editor code, submission contents, or exported data contents to PostHog.
+Client exception messages and stack details are scrubbed before capture, and analytics events request that PostHog disable GeoIP enrichment.

 1.6 Connected Apps and Agents